oxylabs/browser-instructions/README.md

 }
 ```

-### Scraper APIs
+### Web Scraper API

-For all Scraper APIs, browser instructions must be paired with the
+For Web Scraper API, browser instructions must be paired with the
 `browser_instructions` key and included in the payload.
 These instructions
 can be provided as a single line or spread out for improved readability: